TaygaHoshi/mpv-settings/README.md

 # mpv-settings
-My settings for mpv 0.35.1.
+My settings for mpv 0.40.0.
 This branch is more default-like and seemingly performs better on weaker hardware.
 Specs:
-- Debian 12
+- Debian 13
 - Intel i5-1335U
-- No GPU
+- Only iGPU supplied by the CPU above - Intel Iris Xe
 - 16GB RAM
 - NVMe SSD